saltire/sokommo/README.md

-# React-Node-TypeScript boilerplate app
+# Webpack-Node-TypeScript boilerplate app

-This is a starting point for a single-page React app running on a Node.js server, with TypeScript on both ends.
+This is a starting point for a vanilla TypeScript app running on a Node.js server.

 Just clone the repo, edit the `name`, `description`, and other fields in `package.json` and `package-lock.json`, and build from there.

 ## Features

-- A starter single-page React app with very basic layout and styles, a favicon, and an example asynchronous call to the server API.
+- A starter single-page app with very basic layout and styles, a favicon, and an example asynchronous call to the server API.
 - An Express.js server with a basic logger and error handler, and a place to put API routes.
 - SCSS for styling.
 - Webpack config files for development and production.
 - Basic code splitting: vendor files and stylesheets are extracted to separate output files.
 - Minified JS and CSS files when building for production.
-- Hot reloading on the React app.
 - Environment variables can be declared in a `.env` file in the root folder during development.
 - Code linting with ESLint.
 The configuration is based on Airbnb's style guide, with a few of my own preferred overrides.